 If you have been named as the Executor of a Will, it is understandable to feel overwhelmed and unsure of how to proceed; most people in this situation are already reeling from the loss of a loved one, so the additional burden of unfamiliar legal procedures is likely to add to your stress.
 That’s why it is essential to seek the guidance of an experienced New Jersey probate attorney who can help you navigate this complicated process.
 To get you started, we’ve outlined the first steps that an Executor should take.

-Read the Will
+Reading the Will

 Organizing the Funeral

-It is important to keep in mind that you can be held liable for making a wide variety of genuine mistakes when administering the estate.
-These include making poor decisions which result in any loss to the estate, nonobservance of debts or failure to protect and insure assets among other things.
-If you are appointed as a co-Executor then you are jointly liable, which means you can be held liable for the errors of your co-Representative’s errors.
+This also means that as Executor, you can be held liable for a wide range of genuine mistakes while administering the estate.
+These may include making poor decisions that result in any loss to the estate, failing to observe debts, or failing to protect and insure assets, among other things.
+If you are appointed as a co-Executor, you are jointly liable, which means that you can also be held liable for your co-Representative’s errors.

 For this reason, we recommend that newly appointed Executors seek the counsel of an experienced probate attorney to guide them through the process.
 In fact, an Executor can hire an attorney to perform their duties for them.
 Further, legal costs can be paid from the estate, so long as they are reasonable and necessary.

 In conclusion, serving as an Executor of a will is a significant responsibility that requires careful attention to detail and a thorough understanding of the laws.
 By following the steps outlined above and seeking the assistance of a trusted probate attorney, you can ensure that you carry out the decedent’s wishes correctly and avoid any legal complications.
 Remember, the Executor’s ultimate goal is to honor the decedent’s legacy and provide closure to their loved ones during a difficult time.